 What a testimonial does on the homepage for your brand, specific product reviews on your product page does for your product.
 Having product reviews that provide information like “I bought X item in Y colour and Z size.

 I am delighted with the stitching and material quality.
 It looks like the products will last long” are the biggest hits.
 As mentioned before, a product page aims to be informative.

 A lot of customers are now showing disbelief with on-site product reviews.
 This phenomenon is likely due to the presence of scamsters and unethical affiliate marketers in the eCommerce feed.
 Along with reviews, having small notifications that pop-up on the screen from your Instagram feed, adds an element of social proof.
 You can use apps like Foursixty and Like2have.it for the same.

 Product Checkout Experience

 Once they click on the buy button is complete, there’s one of two things that can happen – an abandoned cart or a purchase.
 It’s tough to pinpoint precisely why someone came so close to the finish line and bailed.
-But here are few ways to ensure that it’s not your site or the product that is the problem.
+But here are few ways to improve the online checkout experience

 14. Automate abandoned cart recovery sequences

 Every eCommerce store owner is oh-so-familiar with this phenomenon.
 While sometimes it is unpredictable and the reasons are intangible, it’s your duty as a store owner to send out reminders a week or two later.
 You never know, they might or might not change their mind, but it is well worth a shot.
 You can automate abandoned cart emails in the Notifications section of your Admin account.